Apartments for Rent in Killeen, Bell County, TX - 74 Rentals available

 Local ordinances forbid you from letting your grass grow taller than one-foot at any time of the year.
 All alleyways and curbsides must be properly maintained as well to avoid a fine, and you may not park any vehicles in your yard.

-RENTCafé is your one-stop shop for finding a great new apartment in Killeen, TX.
-Easily search through a wide selection of apartments for rent in Killeen, TX, and view detailed information about available rentals including floor plans, pricing, photos, amenities, interactive maps, and thorough property descriptions.
+RENTCafé is your one-stop shop for finding a great new apartment in Killeen, Bell County, TX.
+Easily search through a wide selection of apartments for rent in Killeen, Bell County, TX, and view detailed information about available rentals including floor plans, pricing, photos, amenities, interactive maps, and thorough property descriptions.
 Property owners and managers are one click away, so feel free to contact them and find out all you need to know about the apartment you’re interested in.
-Browse Killeen, TX apartments with rents starting from $495 and submit your rental application today!
+Browse Killeen, Bell County, TX apartments with rents starting from $495 and submit your rental application today!